dilara91/dilara91.github.io/index.md

 layout: default
 ---

-I am first year PhD student at Boğaziçi University in Istanbul.
-I have finished my undergradute degree in 2015, masters degree in 2017 from the same school.
+I am first year PhD student at University of Edinburgh in Scotland.
+I received my undergradute degree in 2015, masters degree in 2017 from Boğaziçi University in Turkey.

 My master thesis was about preserving privacy in online social networks.
 The [paper](http://dl.acm.org/citation.cfm?id=2970035) and the [code](https://github.com/mas-boun/prinego) are available.
 We proposed and implemented different negotiation